Digby, Nova Scotia

 History of Digby, NS

 Established in 1783 under the leadership of Rear Admiral Robert Digby, the town was first settled by the United Empire Loyalists who built the town as a fishing and lumbering centre.
 With a long, sea faring history, Digby was an important regional transportation centre in the 1890’s where trains connected with steamships.
 Explore the town’s history and genealogy at the Admiral Digby Museum.
-Today, the picturesque town of Digby has a population of 2,092 and hosts a large scallop fishing fleet.
+Today, the picturesque town of Digby has a population of 2,092 and hosts a large scallop and lobster fishing fleet.

 Digby Ferry Information